4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 in the Research Plan.

-Unless all research activities meet the criteria for one or more exemptions from 45 CFR part 46, research involving human
+Unless all research activities meet the criteria for one or more exemptions from 45 CFR 46, research involving human

 subjects may only be conducted under an HHS award if the organization has a current OHRP approved FWA and provides